-The Clinic presently focuses on cases involving DNA evidence and claims of actual innocence.
-Aiding the Justice Project in implementing a $1.3 million dollar National Institute of Justice grant, the Clinic works to identify, investigate, and analyze state inmates’ substantial claims of actual innocence where DNA evidence has the potential to exonerate the inmate from a conviction involving murder, non-negligent homicides, and sexual assault.
-As the Project is one of the first recipients of this type of federal grant, the Clinic and Project have become a national model in this effort.
+The Clinic presently focuses on cases involving claims of actual innocence.
+Aiding the Justice Project, the Clinic works to identify, investigate, and analyze state inmates’ substantial claims of actual innocence where DNA or other substantial evidence has the potential to exonerate the inmate.

-Because work on these DNA cases represents a cooperative effort among the Project, the Arizona Attorney General’s Office, and the Arizona Criminal Justice Commission, litigation is not yet a primary component of the Clinic’s work.
-Students instead produce written work focused on reviewing and analyzing the history of the conviction, the role DNA evidence could play in exonerating the inmate, analyzing the potential reasons for any wrongful conviction, interviewing witnesses and inmates, locating biological evidence, evaluating whether a given case should be submitted for DNA testing, and participating in any post-mortem of a wrongful conviction aimed at developing policy recommendations for avoiding similar miscarriages of justice.
-The Justice Project and Clinic does litigate, however, when necessary in these DNA cases.
+Because work on these exoneration cases often requires a thorough reinvestigation of the inmate’s conviction and how any new evidence might undermine confidence in the verdict, litigation is not a primary component of the Clinic’s work.
+Students instead produce written work focused on reviewing and analyzing the history of the conviction, the role DNA or other new substantial evidence could play in exonerating the inmate, analyzing the potential reasons for any wrongful conviction, interviewing witnesses and inmates, locating any biological evidence, evaluating whether a given case should be submitted for DNA testing, and participating in any post-mortem of a wrongful conviction aimed at developing policy recommendations for avoiding similar miscarriages of justice.
+The Justice Project and Clinic does litigate, however, when necessary in these cases.

 The classroom component of the Clinic is designed to help the student perform the Clinic’s work and expose him or her to the issues involved in post-conviction representation and the broader topic of wrongful convictions generally.
-Thus, during the Fall semester, a two-hour seminar session will be held each week.
-Some of these sessions involve guest lecturers who are experts in their respective fields (e.g., investigators, forensic evidence scientists, experts in eyewitness mis-identification, etc.) or trips to a crime laboratory and police evidence warehouse.
-In addition, during both Fall and Spring semesters students will attend a weekly two-hour “case rounds” session which focuses on a discussion of students’ cases and the ongoing work.
+A two-hour seminar session will be held each week.
+Some of these sessions involve guest speakers who are experts in their respective fields (e.g., investigators, forensic evidence scientists, eyewitness mis-identification, etc.) or trips to a crime laboratory and police evidence warehouse.
+In addition, students will attend a weekly two-hour “case rounds” session which focuses on a discussion of students’ cases and their ongoing work.

 Students in the Post-Conviction Clinic work to exonerate those wrongfully convicted and correct other manifest injustices in the Arizona criminal justice system.